Joohansson/nanolinks/README.md

 If you have a nano account you can help decentralize the network by choosing a representative other than the official reps that is default.
 Best is to choose someone you really trust.
 If you want you can choose [This Node](https://nanonode.ninja/account/xrb_1iuz18n4g4wfp9gf7p1s8qkygxw7wx9qfjq6a9aq68uyrdnningdcjontgar) that has been running 24/7 since Feb 2018.
 I intend to keep it running for a long time and upgrade hardware when necessary!

 ### -Donations
 Maintaining the content take some effort.
-If you want to contribute to this cause then every small donation is greatly appreciated!
+If you want to contribute to this cause then any small donation is greatly appreciated!
 <br>
 <figure>
 	<img id="qrImage" src="https://raw.githubusercontent.com/joohansson/nanolinks/master/src/qr.png" alt="Nano Donation" />